 1) Nomination letter to be completed by the graduate’s DiP Chair

-· Full DiP title;
+• Full DiP title

-· Summary of key findings
+• Summary of key findings (2-3 pages)

 What generative impact will this work have on practice, policy, and/or future research?

 What impact does this work have on the future work and agendas of the scholar practitioner?

 How does this work demonstrate the scholarly practitioner’s ability to solve or contribute to the solution of problems of practice?

 What, if any, action pieces have been generated?

-3) References (APA6 format, not included in the 15-page limit).
+3) References (APA 6th Ed format) must be submitted separately (not included in the 15-page limit).

-Award Committee members will draw on the following criteria in considering the award decisions, recognizing that submission may vary widely and achieve distinction in many ways.
+Award Committee members will draw on the following criteria in considering full dissertations in practice, recognizing that submissions may vary widely and achieve distinction in many ways.

 The Dissertation in Practice:

-· Demonstrates the integration of theory and practice to advance professional knowledge and to impact the field.
+• Demonstrates the integration of theory and practice to advance professional knowledge and to impact the field.

-· Establishes the goals of the problem-based thesis as involving decisions, changed practices, better organizational performances and/or application of a theory of change.
+• Establishes the goals of the problem-based thesis as involving decisions, changed practices, better organizational performances and/or application of a theory of change.

 • Engages in creative, innovative or interdisciplinary inquiry.

-· Experiments with distinctive designs or alternatives to traditional doctoral dissertation format or product (e.g., alternatives to five chapters; additional reflective elements relating to personal reflections on the learning journey, how the student’s or field partner’s ideas have changed).
+• Experiments with distinctive designs or alternatives to traditional doctoral dissertation format or product (e.g., alternatives to five chapters; additional reflective elements relating to personal reflections on the learning journey, how the student’s or field partner’s ideas have changed).

-· Communicates effectively to advance professional knowledge and practice.
+• Communicates effectively to advance professional knowledge and practice.

-1Indentifying information of the submitting author/university will be known only to the DiP Co-Chairs for the initial submission, until finalists are identified, in order to maintain anonymity and objective evaluation by committee members.
+1 Remove all names of author and institution from submission.
+Identifying information of the submitting author/university will be known only to the DiP Co-Chairs for the initial submission, until finalists are identified, in order to maintain anonymity and objective evaluation by committee members.

-3Reciprocity: Research should involve an essentially collaborative relationship between researcher and the research participants in which each contributes something the other needs or desires.
+3 Reciprocity: Research should involve an essentially collaborative relationship between researcher and the research participants in which each contributes something the other needs or desires.
 (Trainor & Ahlgren-Bouchard, 2013)